MrBlueXav/Dekrispator/README.md

 Transform your STM32F4 Discovery board into an experimental music synthesizer or autonomous noise box with USB MIDI Host function for interaction !

+The sound demos are here : https://soundcloud.com/bluexav

+A video is here : http://youtu.be/fcLrcDCaI7w

 - - - -

 **Usage**